Volunteer Services is set up to support and assist the Auburn Police Department in any activity not requiring a commissioned officer.

 The Citizens On Patrol is the heart of the Volunteer Program.
 As a COP, you will learn the proper operation of the city vehicles, cell phones, radios, radar units, and other devices.
 You will be trained on the paperwork to support those functions and work closely with the Community Program Officers, other department personnel and other volunteers.
 As a COP you will participate in pairs or groups in Witness Subpoena Program, Disabled Parking Citations, Park & Ride and City Park Patrol, Extra Neighborhood Patrol, Vacation House Checks, Officer Assistance, and Neighborhood Speed watch utilizing the radar trailer or radar gun.

 The Volunteers are present at several events throughout the year.
-Some of these include Bike Rodeo, Kids Day at Game Farm Park, Good Old Days, Auburn Police Officers Association Golf Tournament, and other events as requested.
+Some of these include 4th of July Festival, Kids Day at Game Farm Park, Auburn Days, Clean Sweep, and other events as requested.

 Assist Community Program Officers as they schedule, coordinate and facilitate neighborhood meetings designed to have neighbors watching out for neighbors.
 Once a Blockwatch has been established, the city provides appropriate signs.